tail-call/tail-call/README.md

 Grad student at ITMO.
 My research interests include intersections of machine learning and category theory, automated reasoning (proof assistants, logical programming, programs-as-proofs, etc.), and connections to neurobiology.

+I hold a Master's degree in Electrical Engineering, specializing in low-level programming and bare-metal systems for efficient computation.

 ```lisp
 ;; about-me.lisp